Death of Dale Earnhardt: Aftermath

 Earnhardt's death triggered widespread media attention.
 One newspaper called the day "Black Sunday".

 Earnhardt's public funeral service was held on February 22, 2001, at the Calvary Church in Charlotte, North Carolina.

 Days after the crash, Sterling Marlin received hate mail and death threats from fans who blamed him for Earnhardt's death.
 Dale Earnhardt Jr. absolved Marlin of responsibility and asked everyone who loved his father to stop assigning blame for his death.
-On February 20, Marlin announced to the world about his responsibility:
+On February 20, Marlin publicly announced his perspective:

 I definitely didn't do anything intentional.
 We were just racing our guts out for the last lap of the Daytona 500.
 Everybody was going for it.
 Dale's car got caught in the middle [three-wide with Ken Schrader].
 I was as low as I could go.
 Whether Rusty Wallace got him loose and down into me, I don't know.
 You have to talk to Rusty Wallace.
 I watched the tape one time and that is all I want to see it.

 In the week following the accident, Bill Simpson, whose company Simpson Performance Products made the seatbelt Earnhardt wore during the race, reported that he had also received death threats from angry fans.
 When asked about this, Darrell Waltrip stated that "NASCAR is an emotion sport and that all the fans love their drivers, so when something like this happens, the connection to these racers makes you want to blame somebody and that somebody had to be involved and unfortunately, the blame was placed in the wrong place here".

 Brad Keselowski later compared Earnhardt's death to that of Brazilian Formula One 3-time world champion Ayrton Senna.
 Keselowski, who was 10 years old when Senna died in a crash on Lap 7 of the 1994 San Marino Grand Prix at the Autodromo Enzo e Dino Ferrari in Imola, Italy, said, "For me personally it (Senna's death) reminded me a lot of when Dale Earnhardt died in the sense of the kind of general mood and atmosphere within my own family's household.
 My dad and brother used to wake up early and watch the Formula One races and I was only nine or 10 years old but I can remember my dad was a big Senna fan, and I can remember that he was never really a loud cheerleader type but I can remember him being more so of that than anything else I have ever seen, which was always unique to me.
 I just remember the somber tone in the household."

 During the 2021 Daytona 500, fans and crew members at Daytona International Speedway paid tribute to Earnhardt on Lap 3, the 20th anniversary of his death.
 They stood and saluted him by holding up three fingers.